ansible/lightbulb/workshops/roles/README.md

 ### The Assignment

+#### usinging ansible-galaxy

 * use ansible-galaxy to install a influxdb role created by Ross McDonald, and a grafana role created by James Martin.

-#### Playbook to role
+#### Convert previous playbook to role

-Using the telegraf playbook in the previous workshop, refactor it into a role.
+Refactor the previous playbook into a role.
 It should have the following features.

 * Generates a configuration file that points to the influxdb server.
-* The configuration can be modified thru parameters passed in to the role.
 * Has default values if a configuration (role) parameter is not passed in.